circleci/circleci-docs/jekyll/_cci2/pipelines.md

 **Pipelines** represent the entire configuration that is run when you build your CircleCI projects.
 The entirety of a `.circleci/config.yml` file is executed by a pipeline.

-When visiting your CircleCI dashboard you are presented with the recent pipelines that have run in your organization/account.
+When visiting your CircleCI dashboard you are presented with recent pipelines that have run in your organization/account.

-## Run a pipeline
+## Running a pipeline
 Pipelines can be run in several ways.
 Each method is described below.

-###
+### Run a pipeline on commit to your code repository
-Every time a commit is pushed to your code repository on a branch that has a `.circleci/config.yml` file included the pipeline will run.
+Every time a commit is pushed to one of your projects on a branch that has a `.circleci/config.yml` file included, a pipeline is triggeres.

-### From the CircleCI app
+### Run a pipeline from the CircleCI app
+From the CircleCI app, with a specific branch selected, the **Run Pipeline** button becomes enabled.
+Click **Run Pipeline**, choose if you want to specify any pipeline parameters, and click **Run Pipeline** again.

-### Using the API
+### Run a pipeline using the API

-## Jobs, tests, artifacts
+You can trigger a pipeline for a project using the [Trigger a New Pipeline]({{side.baseurl}}/api/v2/#operation/triggerPipeline) endpoint.

+### Run a pipeline using webhooks
+TBC

+### Scheduling a pipeline
+TBC

+## Pipeline architecture
-{: #jobs-tests-artifacts }
+{: #pipeline-architecture }

 A pipeline is composed of workflows, which are composed of jobs.
 By navigating from a pipeline to a specific job, you can access your job output, test results and artifacts through several tabs.

 ![]({{ site.baseurl }}/assets/img/docs/pipelines-job-step-test-artifact.png)

-Further, the output of each job can be openened in a new tab (in either raw or formatted styling) with a unique link, making it share-able between team members.
+Further, the output of each job can be opened in a new tab (in either raw or formatted styling) with a unique link, making it share-able between team members.

 ![]({{ site.baseurl }}/assets/img/docs/pipelines-job-output.png)